jbonaiuto/bodb/bodb/docs/search_data.rst

     The input form for searching Literature entries

+Multiples phrases can be entered in each text search field by separating them by commas, or enclosing them in quotes.
+The corresponding Phrase combination field specifies which method to combine phrases with: "any" combines them using OR, "all" combines them using AND

 * Any Field - Search for Literature entries that contains this string in any field

 Advanced Options